Shwai-He/Shwai-He.github.io/_pages/philosophy.md

     <a href="https://www.pexels.com/photo/drawings-and-writings-on-a-chalkboard-8471813/" target="_blank" rel="noopener">
       <img src="/images/philosophy-photos/meo-blackboard.jpg" alt="A research chalkboard covered with revised, erased, and overlapping formulas and diagrams." />
     </a>
-    <figcaption><span class="reflection-figure__kind">Philosophical view</span> A discarded line of reasoning can leave behind the structure of another idea.
+    <figcaption><span class="reflection-figure__kind">Visual Metaphor</span> A discarded line of reasoning can leave behind the structure of another idea.
 Photo by MART PRODUCTION on Pexels.</figcaption>
   </figure>
   <p>
     MEO originated from a serendipitous mistake.
 While building the theoretical formulation following PAD-Net, I accidentally reversed the algebraic order of summation and multiplication in the expert routing computation.
 What initially looked like an erroneous equation unveiled an entirely new operational paradigm: merge the selected experts into a unified weight matrix first, then execute a single matrix multiplication.
 The computational destination remained equivalent, but the inverted sequence unlocked an order-of-magnitude leap in execution efficiency.